 In the MSC certified Normandy and Jersey lobster fisheries, all pots are tagged with boat registration and year.
 Fishers must report lost pots and only a limited number of replacement tags are available.
 This system motivates fishers not to lose their pots.

-Within a Louisiana blue crab fishery with MSC certification, the Louisiana Department of Wildlife and Fisheries, volunteers and local organizations have successfully removed and disposed of over 37,101 abandoned and derelict crab traps.
+In the MSC Ccrtified Louisiana blue crab fishery, the Louisiana Department of Wildlife and Fisheries, volunteers, and local organizations have successfully removed and disposed of over 37,000 abandoned and derelict crab traps.